FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: FactNet-Bench: Construction and Experimental Details

-\paragraph{Negative sampling for training.} For KGE baselines (TransE, RotatE), we use uniform negative sampling by corrupting head or tail with probability $0.5$, with $N_{\text{neg}}=256$ negatives per positive.
+\paragraph{Negative sampling for training.} For KGE baselines (TransE, RotatE), we employ uniform negative sampling by corrupting the head or tail with probability $0.5$, drawing $N_{\text{neg}}=256$ negatives per positive.
 For GNN baselines (CompGCN), we use sampled softmax with $N_{\text{neg}}=128$.
 All stochastic draws are seeded and logged.

 \paragraph{Implementation and hyperparameters (released defaults).} All models are trained with AdamW.
-TransE uses embedding dimension 400 and learning rate $5 \cdot 10^{-4}$.
-RotatE uses embedding dimension 500, $\gamma=12.0$, and learning rate $1 \cdot 10^{-4}$.
-CompGCN uses 2 layers, hidden size 256, dropout 0.1, and learning rate $2 \cdot 10^{-4}$.
-Early stopping is performed on Dev MRR with patience 3 epochs and a maximum of 50 epochs.
+TransE uses an embedding dimension of 400 and a learning rate of $5 \cdot 10^{-4}$.
+RotatE uses an embedding dimension of 500, $\gamma=12.0$, and a learning rate of $1 \cdot 10^{-4}$.
+CompGCN uses 2 layers, a hidden size of 256, dropout 0.1, and a learning rate of $2 \cdot 10^{-4}$.
+Early stopping is performed on Dev MRR with a patience of 3 epochs and a maximum of 50 epochs.